 If you decide to do a project at your year-1 university, you will still need a main supervisor at BOKU and additionally a co-supervisor at your year-1university.

 - What is the purpose of the Master's thesis?

 You should learn to work on a scientific question, do guided individual work and be able to defend your results.

 - When should I begin writing my thesis?

-The Master's thesis should be done in the fourth semester of the EnvEuro Master programme.
-Therefore, the main supervisor should be found, and the task of the Master's thesis be fixed, by the end of the third semester or in the break between winter and summer term (i.e. between third and fourth semester).
+The Master's thesis should be done in the fourth semester of the emPLANT+ Master programme.
+Therefore, the main supervisor should be found, and the task of the Master's thesis be fixed, by the end of the third semester.
+We recommend to start planning your master thesis, your preferred supervisor, topic, etc. soon after your arrival at BOKU.